-Foot pain is more common among in people who wear uncomfortable shoes.
-Thus, females represent 90% of the patients who present with foot pain.
-This is because women are more likely to wear high heels, less comfortable shoes, or ill-fitted shoes.
+Foot pain is more common among people who wear uncomfortable shoes.
+Thus, females account for 90% of all patients who present with foot pain.
+This is because women are more likely to wear high heels, less comfortable shoes or ill-fitted shoes.

-Foot pain can be classified into acute foot pain which has a duration less than 2 weeks and chronic foot pain which has a duration more than 2 weeks.
+Foot pain can be classified into acute foot pain which last less than 2 weeks and chronic foot pain which has a duration greater than 2 weeks.
 The most common cause of ankle pain in the United States is a sprain.

 The forefoot is the distal part of the foot and includes the toes and the distal part of the metatarsals.
 The hindfoot is a term that is used to refer to the heel.
 The lateral malleolus is an anatomical point of reference which reflects a joint that is found on the lateral aspect of the connection between the fibula and talus.
 The medial aspect of the tibia and talus joint creates what is known as the medial malleolus.

 Pes cavus is a high-arched foot.
 The scientific term for flat foot is pes planus.
 Podagra is a term that can be used by clinicians to refer to gouty arthritis of the first metatarsophalangeal joint.
 Finally, a sprain is a term that is used to refer to an injury of a ligament because of sudden stretching.

 Common Etiologies of Ankle and Foot Pain

 The etiology of ankle or foot pain can be determined from the anatomical location of the maximum point of pain or tenderness.
 Additionally, the patient’s gender and age can also narrow down the differential diagnosis.
 Finally, the mechanism of injury in traumatic foot or ankle injuries is an important clue for the most likely diagnosis.
 The following table summarizes some of the common causes of ankle and foot pain.

 |Anatomical Location||Differential Diagnosis|